Driveway Approval Factsheet

 Industrial driveway approval is by way of a Design Acceptance submission.

 In normal circumstances an industrial driveway should have a Development Application lodged with ACTPLA.
-TCCS requests a Design Acceptance obtained from the Senior Manager, Asset Acceptance for any off site works including driveways in accordance with the approved Notice of Decision of the Development Application.
+TCCS requests a Design Acceptance obtained from the Senior Manager, Development Review and Coordination for any off site works including driveways in accordance with the approved Notice of Decision of the Development Application.

 Refer to Figures 3 and 4.